How it Works

 Three main metrics will be reported throughout the Run: GALLONS, DOLLARS, & CO2 SAVED.

-- Gallons saved will be calculated by compari ng the fuel consumption of the Run on Less trucks to the amount of fuel they would have consumed if they all had the U.S. national average for like duty cycles.
-Various datasets were supplied to NACFE and used for this estimate.
+- Gallons saved will be calculated by comparing the fuel consumption of the Run on Less trucks to the amount of fuel they would have consumed if they all had the U.S. national average for like duty cycles.
+NACFE worked with telematics and analytics companies to better understand the fuel consumption of Regional haul trucks operated in duty cycles similar to the ten fleets in the Run.
+We also reviewed federal fuel reporting data, via IFTA, the International Fuel Tax Agreement.
+NACFE estimates the average regional haul mpg to be 6.0.

 - Dollars saved is based on an average diesel price of $3.00 per gallon.